-Once the excitement of the initial match wears off, however, reality starts to set in.
-Because residencies are spread throughout the country, there’s a high likelihood that not only will you be starting a stressful new job; you will also be moving and starting over in a new city.
+However, because residencies are spread across the country, there’s a good chance that you’ll not only be starting an intense new job; you will also be moving and getting settled in a brand new town.

 Residency Relocation Costs